Kitchen Remodeling Tacoma

 Step 1: Call or Request a Consultation

-You tell us what isn’t working: cramped layout, poor storage, outdated finishes, bad lighting, moisture issues, or appliances that don’t fit your cooking style.
+You tell us what is not working: cramped layout, poor storage, outdated finishes, bad lighting, moisture issues, or appliances that do not fit your cooking style.

 We ask questions about:

-• How you use your kitchen (daily cooking, entertaining, baking, meal prep for a family, etc.)
+• How you use your kitchen: daily cooking, entertaining, baking, or family meal prep

-• What frustrates you most (not enough counter space, dark corners, cabinets that don’t close, ugly tile)
+• What frustrates you most: low counter space, dark corners, cabinets that do not close, or dated tile

 • Your budget range and timeline flexibility